rjkviegas/CV/README.md

 Responsibilities :

 - Managing the day to day activities of London’s biggest mixed martial arts gym
-- Configuration and roll out of the FitSense app (for members to use due to COVID)
+- Configuration and roll out of the FitSense app (booking classes and managing membership)
 - Maintenance and management of members databases (Excel)
 - Website maintenance (Squarespace)